 Usually, a template sky (either a gradient or composited) is used.
 This means simply adding the sky to the composition and blending it in.
 Sometimes, however, building the sky from scratch is required.

-Now that the panorama has been composited, it's time to look around for errors and correcting them.
-After that, the last color correction is performed and the result exported.
+Now that the sky has been composited, it's time to look around for errors and correcting them.
+Sometimes this means fixing small stitching errors, sometimes removing unwanted or duplicated elements (a car or a person walking while shooting can show in the photo multiple times).
+After that, the final color correction is performed and the result exported.

 The website is handled by a third party, so no need to worry about that.
-After the panoramas are finished, they are uploaded and eventually sliced.
+After the panoramas are finished, they get sliced and eventually uploaded.
 Metadata, links and other data is also entered to the system.